Treaty of Nasuh Pasha: Background

-Shah Abbas the Great of Persia had to concede vast areas in Northwest Iran and Caucasus to the Ottoman Empire by the Treaty of Constantinople in 1590.
-After solving problems at home Shah Abbas was planning to regain the losses.
-He waited for a suitable moment to attack.
-He saw his chance in 1603 when 14 years old sultan Ahmet I ascended to Ottoman throne.
-Ottoman Empire was engaged in a long and costly war against the Holy Roman Empire, so called Long war (1593–1606) and there were a series of revolts in Anatolia named Jelali revolts.
+In 1590, Shah Abbas I of Iran (r.
+1587–1629) had been forced to concede vast areas in Northwest Iran and the Caucasus to the Ottoman Empire by the Treaty of Constantinople.
+After solving problems at home, Shah Abbas planned to regain his losses and waited for a suitable moment to attack.
+He saw his chance in 1603 when 14 years old sultan Ahmet I ascended the Ottoman throne.
+The Ottoman Empire was engaged in a long and costly war against the Holy Roman Empire, the so called Long war (1593–1606), and there were a series of revolts in Anatolia called the Celali rebellions.

 The war

-Shah Abbas and his general Allahverdi Khan in a surprise attack began to regain the territories lost in 1590.
-Although Ottoman Empire was able to raise an army against Persia, the two commanders (serdars) Cigalazade Yusuf Sinan Pasha (1605) and Kuyucu Murat Pasha (1611) both died in Diyarbakır, the winter camp of the army (natural cause) and Ottoman army suffered from the lack of able commandership.
-Finally, Grand vizier Nasuh Pasha (also called Damat Nasuh Pasha) who became the grand vizier in 1611, agreed to sign a treaty.
+In a surprise attack, Shah Abbas and his general Allahverdi Khan began to regain the territories lost in 1590.
+Although the Ottomans were able to raise an army against the Safavids, their two commanders (serdars), Cığalazade Yusuf Sinan Pasha (1605) and Kuyucu Murad Pasha (1611), both died of natural causes in Diyarbakır, the winter camp of the army.
+Therefore, the Ottoman army suffered from the lack of able commandership.
+Finally, Grand vizier Nasuh Pasha who became the grand vizier in 1611, agreed to sign a treaty.